 Updating the blog has been a bit slow lately due to the news that I received at short notice about moving back home.
 Leaving Germany requires running some errands and of course lots of packing, which have taken the most of my free time during the past week or so.

-The time is indeed flying and my half a year in Germany is about to end, so in a couple of days lovely Rauma and dear home are calling.
+Time is indeed flying and my half a year in Germany is about to end.
+That said, in a couple of days lovely Rauma and beloved home are calling.
 While running from one bureau to another, filling in forms and harassing our HR department with some stupid questions, there have been some thoughts popping into my mind why I really miss Finland and why I’m so happy to get back home.

 There are also some things I will really miss after going back home.
 And then there are things that I definitely won’t be missing.
 Having my head messed up with all these thoughts, I got an idea about the pros and cons of living in Germany.

-Obviously these are my own opinions – from a perspective of a Finn.
-My personal feelings that the past 6 months have evoked, not the ultimate truths of life.
+I want to point out that these are my opinions – from a perspective of a Finn.
+They are personal feelings that the past 6 months have evoked, not the ultimate truths of life.
 And as it’s always nice to end a blog post with positive thoughts, let’s start with cons.

 Con #1 — Nearly everything is closed on Sundays

-Sundays in Germany really are holidays, which means nothing, despite of small kiosks and maybe gas stations, is open.
-For some people it can be also a positive thing, like for the staff of a super market.
+Sundays in Germany really are holidays, which means nothing, despite small kiosks and maybe gas stations, is open.
+For some people, it can also be a positive thing, like for the staff of a supermarket.

-For me personally it was extremely negative on the Sunday I moved to Germany.
-I hadn’t eaten anything during the whole day, I had been travelling for hours, moving to a new country, struggling to find my way to my flat with heavy luggage in a city I’ve never visited before.
-I was feeling excited and a bit scared at the same time, and still being sad about leaving home behind me…
+For me personally, it was extremely harmful on that Sunday when I moved to Düsseldorf.
+I hadn’t eaten anything during the whole day; I had been travelling for hours, moving to a new country and struggling to find my way to my flat with heavy luggage in a city I’ve never visited before.
+I was feeling excited, and a bit scared at the same time and still being sad about leaving home behind me…

-When I finally arrived to my new home, my tummy was rumbling so loud that they probably heard it even in Cologne.
-And then I found out there are no shops open on Sundays.
+When I finally arrived at my new home, my tummy was rumbling so loud that they probably heard it in Cologne.
+And then, I found out there are no shops open on Sundays.